ramyac6/ruffian65/README.md

 # ruffian65
-65% hotswap pcb with encoder and split space
+65% hotswap pcb with encoder, split spacebar support, split and full backspace support, and stepped and regular capslock support